Top 10 Do’s and Don’ts at the Workplace

 1. Arrive Early

 Arriving early at your workplace shows that you are a person who respects punctuality and manages your time efficiently.
-Especially if you have just started working, consider coming earlier than your boss and plan your day so that you have a productive day at the office.
+Especially if you have just started working, consider coming earlier than your boss and plan your day to have a productive day at the office.
 Most of the cities are bustling with traffic, hence, when you leave at peak time, you would also be frustrated just like the rest of the crowd.
-By leaving earlier, you are avoiding the peak-time traffic, and also creating an image of yourself as the person who is punctual and respects everyone’s time.
-On the other hand, if you are a person who is always showing up late, it sends a different kind of image about you, not the one which you would want to build.
+By leaving earlier, you are avoiding the peak-time traffic, and also creating an image of yourself as a person who is punctual and respects everyone’s time.
+On the other hand, if you are a person who is always showing up late, it sends a different kind of image about you, not the one that you would want to build.

 2. Network at your workplace